CppFlow: Generative Inverse Kinematics for Efficient and Robust Cartesian Path Planning: CppFlow

 \subsection{Candidate Motion Plan Generation}

 CppFlow begins by generating $K$ approximate motion plans using IKFlow, a learned generative IK solver ($K$ is a hyperparameter set here to 175)~\cite{ames2022ikflow}.
+IKFlow models are trained by fitting a Conditional Normalizing Flow model to a dataset of ground truth IK solutions.
+To bias the model away from self collisions, the IK solutions in the dataset are all non self colliding.
+IKFlow does not consider obstacles in the environment.
+The training procedure is covered in detail in prior work~\cite{ames2022ikflow, Papamakarios2019NormalizingInference}.
 IKFlow generates IK solutions as a function of a latent vector $z$ and a target cartesian pose $y$, in batch on the GPU.
-Additionally, IKFlow models exhibit a desirable property: small changes to either the latent vector or target pose result in small changes to returned IK solutions.
+IKFlow models empirically exhibit a desirable property: small changes to either the latent vector or target pose result in small changes to returned IK solutions.
 We use IKFlow as the generative-IK model because of this smoothness property and its low inference time and high accuracy.

 To generate the $K$ motion plans, $K$ latent vectors are drawn uniformly at random from a unit hypercube, and repeated $n$ times.
-Randomizing the latent vectors ensures a diverse set of IK solutions, and resulting motion plans are returned.
+Randomizing the latent vectors ensures a diverse set of IK solutions and resulting motion plans are returned.
 Each set of $n$ repeated latent codes is paired with a copy of the target path $\boldsymbol{Y}$.
-A batch of inputs is formed for IKFlow by concatenating each latent vector-target path pair to create a batch of $nK$ latent vector-target pose pairs.
-This batch is passed to IKFlow, which transforms it into $nK$ IK solutions.
-Candidate motion plans are generated by segmenting these solutions according to their original latent vector.
+IKFlow is then called with this batch of $nK$ latent vector - pose pairs.
+Lastly, the Candidate motion plans are generated by segmenting the returned IK solutions according to their corresponding latent vector.
 Advantageously, the returned IK solutions for each of the $K$ approximate motion plans are found to change slowly.
 This is because the latent vector is held fixed and the target path is slowly changing, satisfying the conditions for the smoothness property stated above.
 The runtime of this procedure scales linearly with the hyperparameter $K$, target path length $n$, and as a function of the performance characteristics of the GPU.

 \newcolumntype{F}[1]{ >{ \arraybackslash }p{#1}} \newcolumntype{T}[1]{ >{ \arraybackslash }p{#1}}